 A. The normal academic load for graduate assistants is a minimum of 12 graduate term hours each term.
-A maximum of 3 additional term hours of credit may be taken upon the specific approval of the Program Coordinator.
+A maximum of 3 additional term hours of credit may be taken upon the specific approval of the Counseling Program Coordinator and the student's advisor.